Dunkin’ Coffee Roll

 Calories

-The caloric breakout by nutrient is a rounded estimate based on the nutrition information provided by Dunkin’.
-Calories may vary by location or as a result of how food is prepared.
+The summary of calories by maconutrient above is a rounded estimate based on the nutrition information provided by Dunkin’.

 Total Fat